Get our FREE IIFYM Weight Loss Starter Guide

 Why Does IIFYM Give So Many Calories?

-At the time this article was published, the awesome online diet coaches at IIFYM.com have helped over 15k clients burn fat and lose weight while eating foods they love.
-Most of our clients come to us by way of our weight loss Macro Calculator, which is used over 6k times per day (just over 14 million times since we launched IIFYM.com and revolutionized fat loss dieting!).
+At the time this article was published, the our macro coaches have helped over 15k clients burn fat and lose weight while eating foods they love.
+Most of our clients come to us by way of our weight loss Macro Calculator, which is used over 8k times per day (just over 14 million times since we launched this website and revolutionized fat loss dieting!).

-Then the person reads about our Custom Macro Blueprint and how we have helped over 15k clients get their macros dialed in with 30% MORE accuracy than our calculator provides and they sign up for a customize weight loss program designed specifically for them and them alone.
-Then comes the confusion.
+Then the person reads about our Custom Macro Blueprint and how we have helped over 15k clients get their macros dialed in with 30% MORE accuracy than our calculator provides and they sign up for a customized weight loss program designed specifically for them and them alone.
+Then comes the confusion:

+“SOMETHING IS OFF!!!
 The IIFYM Macro Calculator told me to eat 1720 calories for weight loss, but the coach that created my Custom Macro Blueprint tells me I should eat 2174 calories to lose weight.
-Which one is right?
+Which one is right?”

 This question comes up every day.
 We see it on the IIFYM FB page probably 5 times per day in fact!